How to Get There

 Launching Sites to the Broken Group

-Road access to the launching area near Toquart Bay is over rough gravel roads taking about 30 minutes (13 km) from the turn-off of Highway 4.
+Road access to Secret Beach is over rough gravel roads taking about 30 minutes (13 km) from the turn-off of Highway 4.
 The turn-off is located about 12 km north east of the Tofino-Ucluelet-Port Alberni junction on Highway 4.
 See Long Beach Unit: How to Get There for information about Hwy 4.
 The Toquart Bay road is in an area of active logging.
 Drive carefully and obey all signs.

-For more information regarding directions and launch and parking fees and please refer to the Toquaht Marina and Campground.
+For more information regarding directions and launch and parking fees, please refer to the Secret Beach Campground and Kayak Launch website.